-County planners decide today to impose a moratorium halting wind energy development for up to six months in 16 county-zoned townships.
+April 2015 – County planners decided to impose a Huron County wind moratorium halting wind energy development for up to six months in 16 county-zoned townships.

 Those in favor of a moratorium include a mix of residents, township supervisors, county officials and wildlife advocates.
 Some cite a need for stricter or revised regulation, noise and shadow flicker complaints and aesthetic values of the county’s landscape.

 If the moratorium passes it would halt several active project due to start this year in Michigan’s Thumb.

 (Excerpts taken from reports by the Huron Daily Tribune)

 - DTE to Close Harbor Beach Power Plant